 The tablets may not work the first few times.
 It can take a while to get the timing right.
 Try each tablet at least eight times before changing to a different one.
 You may need to take your tablet on an empty stomach as some tablets don't work as well after a big or fatty meal, or with alcohol or grapefruit juice.
-Read the leaflet that comes with your tablets for more information.
+Read the leaflet that comes with your tablets for more information or ask your doctor, nurse or a pharmacist if you're not sure.

 If you had surgery and your surgeon was able to save the nerves that help you get erections (nerve-sparing surgery), you'll be offered PDE5 inhibitors.
 It can take months or even years for the nerves to fully recover.
 This means it can feel like a long time before the tablets start working.
-It's important to keep your penis active with other treatments, such as injections or a vacuum pump, during this time (see page 25).
+It's important to keep your penis active with other treatments, such as injections or a vacuum pump (see page 31).